markrickert/mark-travels-the-world/_posts/2018-07-04-base-jumping-europe-2018.md

 ---

-Here's my spreadsheet if you're intereted.
+Here's my spreadsheet if you're interested.
 I jotted down the timecodes of launch, deployment, and landing for every jump to gather this data.

 {% include figure image_path="/assets/images/2018-07-04-base-jumping-europe-2018/data.png" caption="Raw data." %}